Mazda Cosmo: Series II

 The Series II/L10B was introduced in July 1968.
 It had a more-powerful 128 hp (95 kW)/103 lb·ft (140 N·m) 0813 engine, power brakes, 15 inch wheels and a 5-speed manual transmission.
-The wheelbase had been expanded by 15cm for more room and a better ride.
+The wheelbase had been expanded by 15 cm for more room and a better ride.
 This Cosmo was good for over 120 mph (193 km/h) and could accelerate to cover a quarter-mile (400 m) in 15.8 s.

 Visual changes included a larger grille under the front bumper with two additional vents to each side of this "mouth".
 Only 833 were ever made, and fewer than six Series II models were initially imported into the United States.
 The price was up a bit to 1.48 million yen (US$4,390).

 Comedian and former talk show host Jay Leno owns a 1970 Series II Cosmo which was featured on the North American Speed Channel series My Classic Car in March 2006.
 It was believed to be the only remaining Series II Cosmo in the United States, though the original Cosmo 10A engine has been replaced with a 12A from an RX-7.

 However, Mazda's U.S. division "found another in the garage of Phoenix-area car collector Glenn Roberts and made an offer that he couldn't refuse," according to Car and Driver magazine's September 2007 issue ("A Tale of Two Rotaries").
 There is a further Series II Cosmo in a collection in Alberta, Canada.

 A 1970 Mazda Cosmo Sport Series II L10B Coupe sold in January 2015 for inclusive premium at auction at Bonhams.

-A 1970 Mazda Cosmo Series II 110S is currently, (September 2024), being fully restored by an English based Company called Yorkshire Car Restorations on YouTube.
+A 1970 Cosmo sports is currently, (September 2024), being fully restored by an English based Company called Yorkshire Car Restorations on YouTube.
 It has the original Wankel engine (10A) and original 5-speed gearbox.
 It has been fully stripped to bare metal and new re-fabricated parts and panels fitted, where necessary.